Nicki Minaj Is Embarrassed By Meek Mill Following His Airport Feud

 The airport security was called and ended up charging the involved men, including Meek with misdemeanor assault, according to the Public Relations Manager Jeff Lea of the St. Louis Lambert International Airport.

-Instead of being taken away in handcuffs, Meek was issued a summons to appear in court and was eventually released from the police custody.
+Instead of being taken away in handcuffs, Meek was issued a summons to appear in court and was eventually released from police custody.
 Meek Mill has been facing charges one after the other.
 The 29-year-old rapper is currently on probation for weapons-related and drug use charges from 2009.
 He was even sentenced to a 90-day house arrest in 2016 after violating his probation.
 To add fuel to the fire, this latest brawl may count as a likely violation.
 We are still waiting for any comments from Meek Mill’s spokesman.

 Meanwhile, Nicki Minaj is embarrassed by Meek Mill following his infamous assault at the St. Louis Airport.